gis3w/resources/README.md

 *API

 * [Hammock](https://github.com/kadirpekel/hammock) - Hammock is a fun module lets you deal with rest APIs by converting them into dead simple programmatic APIs.
 It uses popular requests module in backyard to provide full-fledged rest experience.
-* [django-superbulk](https://github.com/thelonecabbage/django-superbulk) - Django app/view that adds the ability to execute many requests inside of a single HTTP connection

 *Charts and Graphics*